 Premier Commercial Flat-Roof Specialists

-The Key to Longevity and EfficiencyWith the severity of weather in Colorado, nothing is more crucial to the longevity and efficiency of your structure than your roofing system.
+The Key to Longevity and EfficiencyWith the ever-changing severity of weather throughout United States, nothing is more crucial to the longevity and efficiency of your structure than your roofing system.
 This can be a complicated and confusing subject due to the numerous specific roofing types, compounded with the myriad of different material options on the market.
 Troon has over 40 years of experience mastering this tricky trade, so whatever type of potential roofing project you might have, whether storm damaged or just worn out, Contact Us today for a free consultation and we’ll be more than happy to help structure a plan that fits your specific needs.

 Roof system typesRoof systems and materials generally are divided into generic classifications: low slope and steep slope.
 Low slope roofing includes water impermeable, or weatherproof, types of roof membranes installed on slopes less than or equal to 3:12 (14 degrees).
 Steep slope roofing includes water-shedding types of roof coverings installed on slopes exceeding 3:12 (14 degrees).